LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It may not make sense to add an extra variable into the conditionalor check for error each iteration.
 Sometimes they offer a more simple solution.
 It would not make much sense to completely ban their usage.
-If anything it would be an advisory rule against their usage unless it is foTBut then again, that's basically just saying use them when they fit.
+If anything it would be an advisory rule against their usage, but that's basically just saying use them when they are appropriate.
 Preferably your loops would be a simple enough to where they are not needed or only one of these statement would be needed.

 #### Recursion